M6 junction 10 improvement

 M6 junction 10 congestion affects the local community and businesses, particularly during morning and evening peak times.
 The improvements will ease congestion and reduce journey times for the thousands of drivers who use it every day.

 The M6 junction 10 currently experiences significant congestion and traffic delays, particularly during morning and evening peak times.
 Road capacity problems have been identified as one of the main transport issues facing the Black Country within the West Midlands Local Transport Plan.

-- support economic growth by improving access to motorways and Walsall Enterprise Zone sites, attracting new business and development to the area
+- attracting new business and development to the area

-- improve conditions for cyclists, pedestrians and horse riders at the junction
+- improving conditions for cyclists, pedestrians and horse-riders for crossing the junction safely